lewisoscar4481/GEE-Hack-a-thon/README.md

 _*Describe your methods in brief including all of the datasets that you used with appropriate crediting/referencing/copyright for the datasets.*_

+We used Google Earth Engine to create a csv file with the gains and losses of tree coverage from 2000-2016 in Białowieża National Park.
+To do this, we utilized the Hansen Global Forest Change and WDPA data sources (citations included below).

+Hansen, M. C., P. V. Potapov, R. Moore, M. Hancher, S. A. Turubanova, A. Tyukavina, D. Thau, S. V. Stehman, S. J. Goetz, T. R. Loveland, A. Kommareddy, A. Egorov, L. Chini, C. O. Justice, and J. R. G. Townshend.
+"High-Resolution Global Maps of 21st-Century Forest Cover Change."
+Science 342 (15 November): 850-53.
+10.1126/science.1244693 Data available on-line at: https://glad.earthengine.app/view/global-forest-change.

+UNEP-WCMC and IUCN (year), Protected Planet: The World Database on Protected Areas (WDPA) [On-line], [insert month/year of the version used], Cambridge, UK: UNEP-WCMC and IUCN Available at: www.protectedplanet.net.

 # Data vis and summary methods